 For the Public Housing program, the full amount of financial assistance a student receives while participating in the program continues to be excluded from the program participant’s annual income.

-Murfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing AuthorityMurfreesboro Housing Authority
+Units owned by the Murfreesboro Housing Authority: only if the unit is in a project that is one of the following categories: (1) Owned by a Murfreesboro Housing Authority.
+(2) Owned by an entity wholly controlled by the Murfreesboro Housing Authority.
+(3) Owned by a limited liability company or limited partnership in which the Murfreesboro Housing Authority (or an entity wholly controlled by the Murfreesboro Housing Authority) holds a controlling interest in the managing member or general partner.
+A ‘‘controlling interest’’ is— (A) holding 50 percent or more of the stock of any corporation; (B) having the power to appoint 50 percent or more of the members of the board of directors of a non-stock corporation (such as a non-profit corporation); (C) where 50 percent or more of the members of the board of directors of any corporation also serve as directors, officers or employees of the Murfreesboro Housing Authority; (D) holding 50 percent or more of all managing member interests in an LLC; (E) holding 50 percent or more of all general partner interests in a partnership; or (F) equivalent levels of control in other organizational structures.
+Units in which Murfreesboro Housing Authority has a different ownership interest are no longer considered to be owned by the Murfreesboro Housing Authority.
+In order to be considered a ‘‘Murfreesboro Housing Authority-owned’’ unit as described above, the Murfreesboro Housing Authority must have ownership interest in the building itself, not simply the land beneath the building.

 Utility allowance: If the cost of utilities (except telephone) and other housing services for an assisted unit is not included in the tenant rent but is the responsibility of the family occupying the unit, an amount equal to the estimate made or approved by a housing authority or HUD of the monthly cost of a reasonable consumption of such utilities and other services for the unit by an energy-conservative household of modest circumstances consistent with the requirements of a safe, sanitary, and healthful living environment.